Dr. Rebecca Spyke Keiser, Chief of Research Security Strategy and Policy

 From 2015 to 2021, Keiser served as head of the Office of International Science and Engineering.
 As head of OISE, she oversaw efforts for an integrated, international strategy, as well as the management of internally focused programs that are innovative, catalytic and responsive to a broad range of NSF and national interests.

 Prior to NSF, she was a special advisor to the National Aeronautics and Space Administration administrator and an executive-in-residence at American University.
 She held several positions with NASA, including associate deputy administrator for strategy and policy, associate deputy administrator for policy integration, and executive officer to the deputy administrator.

-Keiser's experience covers science and technology policy, agreements and other cooperative efforts.
+Keiser also served as assistant to the director for international relations at the White House Office of Science and Technology Policy, where she provided policy guidance to the president's science advisor.
+Her experience covers science and technology policy, agreements and other cooperative efforts.
 She is a board member of Women in Aerospace and a member of the American Academy for the Advancement of Science.

+She has a bachelor's degree in Japanese studies from Wellesley College; a master's degree in politics of the world economy from the London School of Economics; and a doctorate in international studies from the University of South Carolina.
 She speaks Japanese and Spanish.

-Keiser earned a Bachelor of Arts degree in Japanese studies from Wellesley College, a Master of Science degree in politics of the world economy from the London School of Economics, and a doctorate in international studies from the University of South Carolina.

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.